OpenOverlayRouter/oor/README.android.md

     git submodule init
     git submodule update

-In the Android SDK manager you should either have Android 4.2.2 (API 17) installed, or update the `project.properties` file to specify the target API you have installed.
-To build the code, enter the android directory located in the top-level directory and modify the `local.properties` file with the path to your Android SDK and Android NDK.
+To build the code, enter the `android/` directory located in the top-level directory and modify the `local.properties` file with the path to your Android SDK and Android NDK.
+In the Android SDK Manager you should either have Android 4.2.2 (API 17) installed, or update the `project.properties` file to specify the target API you have installed.
+Please note that regardless of the target API you have installed, LISPmob should still work on all Android releases from API 9 (Android 2.3 Gingerbread) and above.

 Compile the code: